NikolasK-source/CMAKE_Template/README.md

 ### format.sh
 This script formats all ```*.cpp``` and ```*.hpp``` files in the src directory with clang format.
 The files are changed by it!

+### gen_version_info_cpp.sh
+This script generates version information files.
+It is called automatically when the target is built.

 ## Options